-Food safety is non-negotiable.
 Any contamination in products that may reach customers is a liability and must be recalled.
-Recalls are now mandated by the Food Safety Modernization Act (FSMA) that values risk-based prevention for maintaining food safety throughout the whole supply chain.
+Food recalls are mandated by the Food Safety Modernization Act (FSMA) that values risk-based prevention for maintaining food safety throughout the whole supply chain.

 Due to consumer pressure and changing preferences, the food industry has morphed from one that operated in a relatively stable setting to one that operates in a very fast-paced manner where flexibility and cost are key.
 Consumers prefer to have many different choices (products) to satisfy their individual needs.
 This high variation in product mix, though desired by the consumers, can create quality and safety challenges—both in microbial contamination and cross contact of allergens.
 Additionally, it requires the production of a large number of stock keeping units and increases complexity processing/manufacturing and their supply chains.
 All of these factors create a dynamic environment to which engineers of modern food safety systems must adapt.